Pre1ude0/ringamajig/static/updateLog.md

 ---

 # Version 1.4
-- Validity checker hotfix (it was very broken)
+- Validity checker patch (it was very broken)
 - New `animdur` query parameter to change the appearing animation duration of the iframe

 ---